The Little Prince (2015 film): Casting

-To voice the complex role of the Little Girl's Mother, the film-makers approached Rachel McAdams.
+To voice the complex role of the Little Girl's Mother, the filmmakers approached Rachel McAdams.
 The Little Prince marks the first time McAdams has lent her voice to an animated project.
-"I was so excited to be part of this movie, and I loved Kung Fu Panda, so I knew our director Mark (Osborne) was going to do a wonderful job with the adaptation.
-I couldn’t have asked for a better introduction to animation."
+"I was so excited to be part of this movie, and I loved Kung Fu Panda, so I knew our director Mark [Osborne] was going to do a wonderful job with the adaptation.
+I couldn't have asked for a better introduction to animation."
 McAdams says it was important for her to connect with the material.
 "I play the Little Girl's Mother, who is a working single mum.
-She has this massive, intricate life-plan for her daughter and wants her to follow the rules to a tee.
-The Mother is a little highly-strung, but she means well.
+She has this massive, intricate life plan for her daughter and wants her to follow the rules to a tee.
+The Mother is a little highly strung, but she means well.
 She and her daughter are a real team until the Little Girl drifts away."

 Music

 The film's score was composed by Hans Zimmer (who had previously worked with Osborne on Kung Fu Panda) and Richard Harvey.
 Camille was featured in the film's soundtrack.

-Lily Allen’s cover version of Keane’s "Somewhere Only We Know" appeared in the French trailer, but not featured in the soundtrack.
+Lily Allen's cover version of Keane's "Somewhere Only We Know" appeared in the French trailer, but is not featured in the soundtrack.

+Yumi Matsutoya wrote the theme song for the Japanese release of the film, titled "Kidzukazu Sugita Hatsukoi."